 Golden State officials -- Warriors co-owner Joe Lacob, general manager Bob Myers along with head coach Mark Jackson -- are meeting with Howard in Los Angeles Monday in efforts to convince him the Warriors present his best chance of winning.

-Point guard Stephen Curry won't be at the meeting, but he has reached out to Howard, using his star power to try to lure the
+Point guard Stephen Curry won't be at the meeting, but he has reached out to Howard, using his star power to try to lure the game's best center.

 According to sources, the Warriors are willing to offer Andrew Bogut and Klay Thompson or Harrison Barnes.
 The Warriors can also add in the expiring contracts of Richard Jefferson or Andris Biedrins to sweeten the deal with more cap relief for the Lakers.
 Golden State, which can only sign Howard via sign-and-trade, believes that is the best offer Los Angeles will receive.